 - If you have pets or farm animals, take them with you or make appropriate arrangements for them to stay far away from potential flood danger.

-Though Delaware has never experienced a direct hit from a hurricane, it has experienced some of the most powerful parts of nearby storms.
+Delaware does not have to experience a direct hit from a hurricane to get some of the most powerful parts and devastating effects of nearby storms and hurricanes.
 Hurricane hazards include storm surge and severe coastal flooding, high winds, inland flooding, tornadoes, and large waves and rip currents.

 Terms used to identify the severity of a hurricane